Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Abstract

 \section{Abstract}

 We numerically calculate the growth and saturation of the Rayleigh-Taylor instability caused by the deceleration of relativistic outflows with Lorentz factor $\Gamma = 10$, $30$, and $100$.
-The instability generates turbulence whose scale exhibits strong dependence on Lorentz factor, as only modes within the causality scale $\Delta \theta \sim 1/\Gamma$ can grow.
-We develop a simple diagnostic to measure the fraction of energy in turbulent eddies and use it to estimate magnetic field amplification by the instability.
-We estimate a magnetic energy fraction ${\epsilon_B \sim 10^{-2}}$ due to Rayleigh-Taylor turbulence in a shock-heated region behind the forward shock.
+The instability generates turbulence whose scale exhibits strong dependence on Lorentz factor, as only modes with angular size smaller than $1/\Gamma$ can grow.
+We develop a simple diagnostic to measure the kinetic energy in turbulent fluctuations, and calculate a ratio of turbulent kinetic energy to thermal energy of ${\epsilon_{RT} = .03}$ in the region affected by the instability.
+Although our numerical calculation does not include magnetic fields, we argue that small scale turbulent dynamo amplifies magnetic fields to nearly this same fraction, giving a ratio of magnetic to thermal energy of $\epsilon_B \sim 10^{-2}$, to within a factor of two.
 The instability completely disrupts the contact discontinuity between the ejecta and the swept up circumburst medium.
 The reverse shock is stable, but is impacted by the Rayleigh-Taylor instability, which strengthens the reverse shock and pushes it away from the forward shock.
-The forward shock front is unaffected by the instability, but Rayleigh-Taylor fingers can penetrate about 10\% of the way into the energetic region behind the shock during the two-shock phase of the explosion.
-We calculate afterglow emission from the explosion and find the reverse shock emission to be significantly altered by the instability.
-The reverse shock emission peaks at a later time but is still distinguishable from the forward shock.
+The forward shock front is unaffected by the instability, but Rayleigh-Taylor fingers can penetrate of order 10\% of the way into the energetic region behind the shock during the two-shock phase of the explosion.
+We calculate afterglow emission from the explosion and find the reverse shock emission peaks at a later time due to its reduced Lorentz factor and modified density and pressure at the shock front.
 These calculations are performed using a novel numerical technique that includes a moving computational grid.
-The moving grid is essential as it maintains contact discontinuities to high precision and can easily evolve flows with Lorentz factors upwards of 300.
+The moving grid is essential as it maintains contact discontinuities to high precision and can easily evolve flows with extremely large Lorentz factors.